qped-eu/mass/src/markdown/qped-semantics.md

 For the Programming Lanaguage, select "Java" which will enable proper syntax highlighting in the solution text editor available to the students.
 Depending on the level the students are at, it may be a good idea to provide a template in order to avoid a falsely named class or method.

-Therefore, we enter the following as the "Template":
+Therefore, we provide the student with the following as the "Template":

 ```java
 class CalcSum {